coder3101/testcaser/README.md

 It will pull the required dependencies and build the testcaser image.
 It will download about 400 Megabytes of data and will occupy about 1.5GB of Disk Space.

+**If you do not want to build the complete image you can do `docker pull coder3101/testcaser`.
+All the Steps remain same**

 ### Compiling

 Once you have built the image, you can run it with :